TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 #### Hero Image

- - The landing image is off a child and young adult relaxing on a sports field.
+ - The landing image is of a child and young adult (relaxing on a sports field.
 The image itself is blurry, which gives a great effect and the image is really striking when you first look at the website.
+Also, it helps with my ethical stance of not using clear imagery of children.
- - The image is great highlights the relaxed atmosphere the club is taking to their football training sessions.
+ - The image has great highlights.
+The relaxed atmosphere the club is taking to their football training sessions.
 It also has bright vivid colours that compliment the blue colour scheme.
  - The main heading of the hero image is a banner going across the top.
 This is to tell the user what this website is about instantly.
 It also tells the ages and the location.
 Straight away the user knows what the website is about.